 A third phase of conservation began in the 1960s and continues today.
 Several factors characterize this phase: (1) innovative land protection initiatives at the state level; (2) the growth of the nonprofit land trust movement; and (3) the development of collaborative partnership landscape conservation efforts.

 This phase also experienced a surge in the growth of land trusts in the region, mirroring a similar pattern nationwide.
 Today, more than 170 land trusts exist in the Chesapeake watershed.
-These include large state chartered institutions like the Virginia Outdoors Foundation and the Maryland Environmental Trust, but also entirely independent organizations often structured around particular geographies, such as the Eastern Shore Land Conservancy, which manages 52,000 acres.
+These include large state chartered institutions like the Virginia Outdoors Foundation and the Maryland Environmental Trust, but also entirely independent organizations often structured around particular geographies, such as the Eastern Shore Land Conservancy, which has protected 65,000 acres.

 The US Fish & Wildlife Service embraced landscape level partnerships through the Rappahannock River Valley National Wildlife Refuge (NWR), established in 1996, and the expansion of Blackwater NWR in the Nanticoke River watershed.

 While the National Park Service began managing lands in the Chesapeake region in the 1920s and now holds 55 park units in the watershed, recent decades have heightened the focus on collaborative conservation models.
 These efforts include key roles in heritage areas, along with the national trail system and new park units.
 The Captain John Smith Chesapeake National Historic Trail (2006), which extends along shorelines and multiple rivers throughout the Chesapeake watershed, focuses in part on collaborative conservation of evocative landscapes along the trail route, while the 560‐mile Star-Spangled Banner NHT commemorates the Chesapeake campaign of the War of 1812.
 Similarly, collaborative conservation has long been a part of sustaining the Appalachian National Scenic Trail.